tiaradwiputri/quiz-handson-c1/quiz.md

 ## Data Pre-Process Tutorial

-After we've done in exploratory data, we move to pre-process step before build classification model using `turnover` dataset.
-Before we build the model, let's take a look the proportion of our class target in `left` column.
+We will move to pre-process step before build classification model using `turnover` dataset.
+Let's take a look the proportion of our class target in `left` column before building the model.

 ```
 # your code here

 ```

 Our target variable has a balance proportion between resign and not.
-So we don't need to do pre-process to make it balance either using upsampling or downsampling.
-So our next step is split `turnover` dataset to be train data and test data in order to make model fitting and model validation.
-Split `turnover` dataset for train data with the proportion of data is 80% and store it with `train` object and the last one store it with `test` object for our data testing.
-Use `set.seed()` with seed 100 and `sample()` to randomize `turnover` dataset before split it.
+We do not need to do pre-process for make it balance either using upsampling or downsampling.
+Next step we will split `turnover` dataset for train data and test data in order to make model fitting and model validation.
+Split `turnover` dataset for train data with the proportion of data is 80% and store it with `train` object and the rest of it for `test` object to do model validation.
+Use `set.seed()` with seed 100 and `sample()` to randomize `turnover` dataset before.

+> **Notes:** Make sure your R version is 3.6

 ```
 # RNGkind(sample.kind="Rounding")